chrisaugustsson/telgea_MVNO/README.md

 4. Create a new normalizer for the provider
 5. Update the main exports in `index.ts`

+## Assumptions

+It is assumed that there will be seperate API calls to for data usage and SMS charges.
+The integration module will handle the merging of these features into a unified format.

+Each SMS charge contains user ID and phone number and it is assumed that these will safe to trust.
+Depending on how data fetching is performed there might be necessary to verify each SMS charge that they actually belong to the combination of user ID and phone number that is requested.

 ## Notes on Transport/Infra Concerns

 This module focuses purely on data transformation, not transport logic.
-Integration with HTTP clients, SOAP requests, or scheduling should be implemented in a separate layer.
+Integration with HTTP clients, SOAP requests, or scheduling should be implemented in a separate layer. ioning of provider integrations.

-## Health Checks

-The `monitoring` directory contains health check implementations that can be used to verify the proper functioning of provider integrations.